wjakob/nanobind/docs/eigen.rst

          m.def("sum", [](Eigen::Vector3f a, Eigen::Vector3d b) { return (a + b).eval(); });

-   3. If the expression to be returned only references function arguments, then can turn the arguments themselves into references:
+   3. If the expression to be returned only references function arguments, then you can turn the arguments themselves into references:

       .. code-block:: cpp